 For years, I used store-bought broth in my cooking.
 I originally bought it in the can, but it wasn’t convenient because I never used all at once.
 Broth in the box was a game changer, as it’s made to store in the fridge.
 I primarily used chicken broth, but eventually started buying vegetable broth as well and then kept both in the fridge.

-What do you make with broth, you ask?
 Well, it’s a beautiful substitute for water in so many things: quinoa, farro, soups, sauteed green beans or asparagus, risotto, and the list goes on.
 The first time I made quinoa I used water, and nearly threw it away because it tasted like wallpaper paste.
 Now I cook it, and farro, exclusively in broth.
 There is no comparison in flavor.

 I’m a big fan of The Food Network, but only the cooking shows on Saturday and Sunday mornings.
 I almost never watch during the week, because it’s all competition shows.
 A couple of years ago on an episode of Barefoot Contessa, Ina Garten made chicken broth.
 Ina talked about how easy it was to make any type of broth, but for some reason I was still gun shy to do it myself.

 A few months later I ran out of boxed broth, and needed it for a recipe that evening.
 I was in full kitchen mode that morning, and had just made pizza dough and pasta.
 So I guess it was the perfect time to continue the adventure by making broth.
 I decided to start with basic vegetable broth.

 Ina was right…vegetable broth is so simple to make.
 You literally throw vegetables into a pot, cover with water, simmer, and strain.
 I mean, what gets easier than that?!
 After I made it the first time I began to save vegetable scraps in a gallon-sized Ziploc Bag in the freezer.
 When the bag is full, it’s time to get cooking